 Community Development Assistance Program for Economic Development (CDAP-ED): A federally funded program designed to provide grants to units of local government for economic development activities related to private business retention or expansion.
 Local governments can make their grant funds available as loans to businesses growing or moving to their community.
 Funds may be used for machinery and equipment, working capital and building construction and renovation.

-New Markets Development Program: The Illinois New Markets Development Program provides supplemental funding for investment entities that have been approved for the Federal New Markets Tax Credit (NMTC) program.
-This program supports small and developing businesses by making capital funds more easily available, in turn making Illinois more attractive to possible investors.
-It provides state and federal tax credits to investors who make investments into approved funds that invest in eligible projects located in low-income census tracks throughout Illinois.
+Illinois New Markets Development Program: The Illinois New Markets Development Program provides supplemental funding for investment entities that have been approved for the Federal New Markets Tax Credit (NMTC) program.
+This program will support small and developing businesses by making capital funds more easily available and will make Illinois more attractive to possible investors.
+The NMTC program provides state and federal tax credits to investors that make investments into approved funds, which will make investments in eligible projects located in low income census tracks throughout Illinois.
 The program provides non-refundable tax credits to investors in qualifying Community Development Entities (CDE’s) worth 39% of the equity investment made into the CDE over a seven-year credit allowance period.

-Economic Development for a Growing Economy) provides tax incentives to encourage companies to locate or expand operations in Illinois when there is active consideration of a competing location in another state.
-The program can provide tax credits to qualifying companies, equal to the amount of state income taxes withheld from the salaries of employees in newly full-time created jobs and 10% of training costs associated with new employees.
+EDGE (Economic Development for a Growing Economy) provides tax incentives to encourage companies to locate or expand operations in Illinois when there is active consideration of a competing location in another state.
+EDGE tax credits are available to qualifying companies, equal to 50% of personal state income taxes withheld from the salaries of employees in newly full-time created jobs and 10% of training costs associated with new employees.
 Companies locating or expanding in underserved areas may qualify for a credit equal to 75% of the personal state income taxes withheld from the salaries of new employees as well as 25% of the withholding for jobs retained in that area.
-Non-refundable credits can be used against corporate income taxes to be paid over a period not to exceed 10 years.
+Non-refundable credits can be used against corporate income taxes to be paid and may be carried forward for up to 5 years.

 River Edge Redevelopment Zone Program: The purpose of the River Edge Redevelopment Program (RERZ) is to revive and redevelop environmentally challenged properties adjacent to rivers in Illinois.
 The River Edge Redevelopment Zone Act authorizes the Department of Commerce to designate zones in five cities—Aurora, East St. Louis, Elgin, Peoria and Rockford.
 The River Edge Redevelopment Zone (RERZ) Program is designed to achieve its goals through the use of several incentives authorized by State law.
-Sales tax exemption and property tax abatement (if offered in the zone) are administered by the local zone administrators and the others involve tax incentives that may be claimed as credits on the applicant’s annual Illinois tax return.
+Two of these—sales tax exemption and property tax abatement (if offered in the zone)—are administered by the local zone administrators.
+All other incentives may be claimed as credits on the applicant’s annual Illinois tax return.

-Tax Increment Financing (TIF) District: Illinois law allows units of local governments the ability to designate areas within their jurisdiction as TIF districts.
-They are used by local governments as a way to spur economic growth by dedicating the sales tax revenues and additional property tax revenues generated within the TIF for improvements within the district with the hope of encouraging new economic development and jobs.
+Tax Increment Financing Program: Illinois law allows units of local governments the ability to designate areas within their jurisdiction as TIF districts.
+These specially designated districts are used by local governments as a way to spur economic growth by dedicating the sales tax revenues and additional property tax revenues generated within the TIF for improvements within the district with the hope of encouraging new economic development and jobs.